IshantL/DevelopersConnect/README.md

 For authentication here we are creating a middleware auth.js that verifies user token.

 How the token generated?

-We used jet for that, when we login in our application we are creating a token and return that, by using that token as header paramas user can make get request to the server.
+We used jwt for that, when we login in our application we are creating a token and return that, by using that token as header paramas user can make get request to the server.